richtwin567/INFO3180-Project-2/README.md

 The frontend of the application can be accessed in `app/frontend`, and uses Yarn as the package manager.

-This approach was done to allow for the project to be easily deployed on heroku with Flask.
+This approach was done to allow for the project to be easily developed with SFCS, since mos t of the group is familiar with SFCS from react, and to allow for it to be easily deployed on heroku with Flask.

 When making changes to the frontend run `yarn build` to ensure that your changes will be updated when deployed, as the frontend is served by Flask instead of vue on heroku